rundeck/docs/docs/learning/howto/migrate-to-rundeck-packages-repo.md

 :::: tabs
 ::: tab Deb
 ### Quick setup script
-The [quick setup script](https://github.com/rundeck/packaging/blob/main/scripts/deb-setup.sh) will configure the Rundeck Enterprise repository, import the new repository signing key, and update apt.
+The [quick setup script](https://github.com/rundeck/packaging/blob/main/scripts/deb-setup.sh) will configure the Process Automation repository, import the new repository signing key, and update apt.
 Legacy configuration will be replaced.